 “To a concurrence of causes: the restraints lately laid on their trade, by which the bringing of foreign gold and silver into the Colonies was prevented; the prohibition of making paper money among themselves, and then demanding a new and heavy tax by stamps; taking away, at the same time, trials by juries, and refusing to receive and hear their humble petitions.”

-Conspiracy theorist claim that Alexander Hamilton was a Rothschild agent.
+Conspiracy theorists claim that Alexander Hamilton was a Rothschild agent.
 He worked on behalf of this family.
 They claim that he married into this family.
 Here is the truth about Hamilton’s in-laws.
 His father in law, Philip Schuyler, was a General during the Revolutionary War, while his mother-in-law Catherine conducted a scorched earth policy to deprive the British of food.
 He never married into the Rothschild family

-The main problem with this theory is that the house of Rothschild was not setup until 1776.
+The main problem with this theory is that the house of Rothschild was not set up until 1776.
 This is the same year America declared independence.
 They did not become a major player in the banking system until the 1800’s Alexander Hamilton argued on behalf of the first central bank long before this.
 It was signed into law by George Washington in 1791.
 Although it is possible for the Rothschild family to have a degree of controlling interest in the first central bank, Hamilton never married into the family and had no influence on behalf of that family.
 The timeline does not match up.

 In 1811, the charter of the First Bank of the United States was not renewed.
 It is said by many that Nathan Rothschild, of the Bank of England, issued an ultimatum,